Graduate School

 For the doctoral degree, the residence requirement consists of two parts:

-- a minimum of 36 graduate Oregon State University credits must be completed; and
+- A minimum of 36 graduate Oregon State University credits must be completed; and

 Language Requirements